 Can my best friend conduct my ceremony?

-Yes, under certain conditions.
+Yes, under certain conditions and in certain provinces your friend may assist in the ceremony.
 We are one of the only wedding ceremony services that allows a friend or relative to conduct your wedding ceremony.
 We do this by having one of our licenced officiants on site to handle all the legal requirements and then register your wedding with the Government.
 The process begins when you contact us.
-Our regular fee applies.
+The regular fee applies.